 As you can imagine, when you have three local governments sharing a technology platform you need a pragmatic and flexible supplier.
 And because this is government, you also need security and rigour.
 Code Enigma are fully signed up G-Cloud framework suppliers for government, with services under consultancy, design, development, hosting, support and training, and we are also an ISO 27001 certified service provider at every level (the only Drupal specialist with these credentials in G-Cloud, at time of sale).
 So we were an obvious invitee when it came to going out to tender for the project.

-Couple this with the naturally flexible nature of our service - our "ask us anything support" and our "no one size fits all" belief when it comes to building out a new customer's service - and we are a perfect fit for an organisation (or organisations!) with demanding requirements and an ever-changing digital presense.
+Because of the naturally flexible nature of our service - our "ask us anything support" and our "no one size fits all" belief when it comes to building out a new customer's service - and we are a perfect fit for an organisation (or organisations!) with demanding requirements and an ever-changing digital presense.

 Although the consortium, known as Tri-Borough, decided to purchase one of our top of the line layouts, because the cost is split three ways it still represents a significant cost-saving for each borough individually.
 So not only did they save money overall, they also gained big with our service levels.